amari-calipso/Visual-SIRD-Simulator/README.md

 In the simulation, green dots are susceptible people, red ones are infectious, blue ones are immunes, and white crosses are deads.

-before running or compiling, please set the program's directory in the first line of `GSIR.opal` (replace PROJECT_DIRECTORY with your directory) note: quadruple your slashes if you're on Windows.

 to run, open or compile `GSIR.opal` using the opal compiler.